NB-Quality/nb-menu/README.md

 # nb-menu

 ![Q20220703020037|331x400](https://github.com/negbook/nb-menu/blob/main/preview.png?raw=true)

-All the menu functions is in the examples
+A menu framework full respected with game base method, coding with as optimistic as possible, all the menu functions is in the examples
 ## basic build
 ```
 local menu